ndieckow/aoc2022/README.md

 **Time complexity:** This time, there is no number of lines, so let $n$ be the length of the signal.
 Then the time complexity for both parts is $\mathcal O(n)$.
 If we let the scope (i.e. the value that was 4 respectively 14 in today's puzzle) be a variable as well, call it $s$, the complexity is $\mathcal O((n-s) \cdot s)$, implying that it should be slowest when $s \approx \frac{n}{2}$.

+## Day 10
+I didn't catch that the addx instruction takes two ticks instead of one.
+This cost me a bit of time.
+Overall though, my placement was quite good.

+**Time complexity:** Nothing special, $\mathcal O(n)$.

 ## Python's complexity
 A good reference for containers: https://wiki.python.org/moin/TimeComplexity
 * `len(x)` for some list (or even set) `x` is in $\mathcal O(1)$